 So, what is unconditional love?
-At the heart of it is the idea of an emotional investment that is unchanging.
+At the heart of it, it's the idea of an emotional investment that is unchanging.

 In other words, you care about this person and feel affection for them no matter what they do for you.

-It's helpful to contrast this type of love with conditional love, which depends on things being done or said if it is to survive.
+It's helpful to compare this type of love with conditional love, which depends on things being done or said if it is to survive.